Pastor: Lutheranism

-The Church of Sweden has a threefold ministry of bishop, priest, and deacon and those ordained to the presbyterate are referred to as priests.
+The Church of Sweden has a threefold ministry of bishop, priest, and deacon, and those ordained to the presbyterate are referred to as priests.
 In the Evangelical Lutheran Church of Finland, ordained presbyters are referred to by various publications, including Finnish ones, as pastors, or priests.
-In the United States, denominations like the Lutheran Church–Missouri Synod, use the terms reverend and pastor interchangeably for ordained members of the clergy, and the Evangelical Lutheran Church in America (ELCA), usually just uses pastor.
+In the United States, denominations like the Lutheran Church–Missouri Synod, use the terms "reverend" and "pastor" interchangeably for ordained members of the clergy, and the Evangelical Lutheran Church in America (ELCA) usually just uses "pastor".
 On the other hand, the Lutheran Church - International, a Confessional Lutheran denomination of Evangelical Catholic churchmanship, uses the term "priest" for those ordained to the presbyterate, who are addressed as "Father".

 Anglicanism

-Ordained presbyters are called priests in the Church of England, as in all other ecclesiastical provinces of the Anglican Communion, and use the title the Reverend if they are Low church and Father or Mother if they are High church.
-Those leaders who are not ordained, but have a license from their bishop, are increasingly using the title pastor, as well as those office holders who are communicants within the Anglican Communion and participate in lay ministry where a license is not required.
+Ordained presbyters are called priests in the Church of England, as in all other ecclesiastical provinces of the Anglican Communion, and use the title "the Reverend" if they are low church and "Father" or "Mother" if they are high church.
+Leaders who are not ordained but have a license from their bishop increasingly use the title "pastor", along with office holders who are communicants within the Anglican Communion and participate in lay ministry where a license is not required.